Dilemmas – Nothing But Bad Choices

-This is my (slightly edited) response to a author's post on another blog, where the author contended that being a victim to circumstances – or rising above it – was always a matter of choice.
-I felt strongly, so I responded:
+This is my (slightly edited) response to another author's post on his blog.
+The author contended that being a victim to circumstances – or rising above it – was always a matter of choice.
+I felt strongly that sometimes there is no good option, so I responded:

 Perceptions of choices

 “I think I can see the point you are making here – that because you perceive that you have choices, then other people should be in the same position.

 There are a couple of reasons that I can’t agree.
 The first is that my professional training in infant and childhood development quite clearly shows that the influences that an infant, child and adolescent are exposed to shape the very structure of their brain.
 Through this shaping, certain responses become habituated in them, but even more profoundly, certain forms of thinking become habituated.
 Our forms of thinking are tightly interlaced with our emotional beings, which becomes the single most powerful influence on the way we look at the world.